luckv/oauth-client-spa/README.md

         .catch(console.error);
 ```
 ### During oauth authorization code grant flow
 The only function exposed is `oauth2_authorization_code_authentication(type, data)`.
-Create a cookie with the authentication data and reload the page, sending the cookie to the server.
+Create the cookie `oauth2_authorization_code_auth` with the authentication data and reload the page, sending the cookie to the server.
 See [Authorization Form](https://github.com/luckv/express-oauth-server-spa/blob/master/README.md#authorization-form) in express-oauth-server-spa.

 For example, if you have a login form, to authorize the user you should write
 ```js